Is Squarespace SEO Friendly?

 All Squarespace sites have the option of an SSL Certificate at no added cost.
 Google prefers secure sites over non-secure site.

 So next time your friend of a friend of a friend tells you to avoid Squarespace because your website ranking will tank think twice.
 Ask some questions.
-Odds are a simple mistake was made or a soured relationship or experience could be at the root of the story.
+Odds are a simple mistake was made or a soured relationship or experience could be at the root of the story and not likely being told by an SEO expert.

 From everything we know, Squarespace is indeed SEO friendly.
 It’s just a matter of whether or not you want to rely on a third party plug-in to do the work for you.